JuliaHEP/JetReconstruction.jl/README.md

 ![illustration](img/jetvis.png)

 To visualise the clustered jets as a 3d bar plot (see illustration above) we now use `Makie.jl`.
-See the `jetsplot` function and its documentation for more.
+See the `jetsplot` function in `ext/JetVisualisation.jl` and its documentation for more.
 There are two worked examples in the `examples` directory.

+The plotting code is a package extension and will load if the one of the `Makie` modules is loaded in the environment.

 ### Serialisation